MichaelCurrin/docker-quickstarts/examples/python_app/README.md

 ## Using make

-If you prefer, in your `Dockerfile` your install step can be:
+If you prefer, in your `Dockerfile` your installation step can be:

 ```Dockerfile
 RUN make install